 Gold: The only form of investment which most of our mothers and fathers would believe in.
 Gold is considered as the best investment in India, that is the only reason why India is the highest consumer of gold in the world.

 Most of the people in India buy physical gold.
-ETF’s, Mutual funds, etc. are yet to pick up as an investment avenues in India.
+ETF’s, Mutual funds, etc. are yet to pick up as an investment avenue in India.

 They offer interest rates as high as 12% to 13% p.a.